-Our Board is currently comprised of nine independent directors and one management director (our current Chairman, Chief Executive Officer and President, Mr. Chubb).
-In electing Mr. Chubb as our Chairman, our Board considered Mr. Chubb's leadership qualities; management capability; knowledge of our business and industry; long-term, strategic perspective demonstrated over the course of many years; and performance as our Chief Executive Officer and President.
+Our Board is currently comprised of 10 independent directors and one management director (our current Chairman, Chief Executive Officer and President, Mr. Chubb).
+In electing Mr. Chubb as our Chairman in 2015, our Board considered

+Mr. Chubb's leadership qualities; management capability; knowledge of our business and industry; long-term, strategic perspective demonstrated over the course of many years; and performance as our Chief Executive Officer and President.

 In Mr. E. Jenner Wood III, we also have an active, engaged lead (independent) director.
 In his capacity as the lead director, Mr. Wood sets the agenda for, and chairs, executive sessions of our non-employee directors; serves as a liaison between independent directors and Mr. Chubb; and serves as a liaison between our shareholders and our independent directors.
-As lead director, Mr. Wood is in regular contact with Mr. Chubb about our operating results and activities, risks to our business and business prospects.
+As lead director, Mr. Wood is in regular contact with Mr. Chubb about our operating results and activities, risks to our business and business prospects, which during fiscal 2020, included frequent conversations with Mr. Chubb-individually and in consultation with other members of our Board-about the business challenges presented by the COVID-19 pandemic and how our company was adapting its business to address those challenges.